The Magic Traveling Whisky Box / object - installation design

 Special thanks to: Sullivans Cove Distillery, Lark Distillery, Mackey Whisky, Old Kempton Distillery, Killara Distillery and Launceston Whisky

-The brief was to design a box to place on top of a bar table to display Tasmanian whisky.
-After a bit of research, the request sounded too conventional for the quality and love that goes into making Tasmanian whisky.
+The brief was to design a box to sit atop a bar table and display Tasmanian whisky.
+But after some research, the request felt too conventional for the craftsmanship and love that goes into making Tasmanian whisky.

-The Magic Box has received national and international recognition and awards.
-For more information click here.
+The Magic Box, a project I contributed to while I was at LIMINAL, has received national and international recognition and awards.
+For more information, click here.

 Next